heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 been created.
 This is part of the NEAT algorithm and is intended as a way to track "innovation" in the population of neural networks, where the links between nodes in the network function as the "genome".
-This was especially pronounced when running DES-Hyperneat, which is like a nested application of NEAT algorithms where each node is itself an independent NEAT network.
+This was especially pronounced when running DES-Hyperneat, which is like a nesting doll of NEAT algorithms where each node is itself an independent NEAT network.
 This ended up ballooning the registry as many more connections were added, and the registry grew quite large.

+I believe the original intent of the registry was for observability, to be able to track how the networks evolved over time.
+However, in practice, I found that it was not strictly necessary for the algorithm to function correctly.

 I ended up replacing the registry altogether for a custom solution that used names on the nodes to solve the same issue.
-This was much faster but doesn't follow the original implementation of NEAT and might not perfectly match what the registry system was providing.
+This was much faster and solved issues of serializing the network for transfer to workers.
 My testing didn't uncover any noticeable differences.
 The result was _much_ faster performance and much lower memory overhead.

-This was particularly helpful with regards to using worker threads, as the registry context no longer needed to be shared between the main thread and all of the workers.
+This was particularly helpful with regards to using worker threads, as the registry context no longer needed to be shared between the main thread and all of the workers, which removed some complexity where the worker needed to keep its local registry in sync with the main thread.

 ## Other Performance Tweaks

 ### Use `for` Loops

 One of the biggest performance tweaks was avoiding built-in array looping functions like `Array.map` or `Array.some`.
-In a normal web application, it doesn't matter, but there is a tiny overhead involved in creating and executing an arrow function.
+In a normal web application it doesn't matter, but there is a tiny overhead involved in creating and executing an arrow function.
 In all cases where looping is required, using a traditional `for` loop is faster, if only by that tiny amount.
-In the case of NEAT, where we constantly are looping over an arrays of 100 neural networks and then looping over all of the nodes, that tiny difference is magnified, and this kind of micro-optimization is worth the hassle.
+In the case of NEAT, where we constantly are looping over 100 neural networks and then looping over all of the nodes in those networks, that tiny difference is magnified and this kind of micro-optimization is worth the hassle.

 ### Use Generators